 There are other legal reasons where we may need to pass personal information to a public body.
 For example, we may be asked to pass information to law enforcement agencies, to investigate any crime.

-Do we use personal information for marketing?
+Do we use personal information for marketing and fundraising?

 Visitors to our website

 When someone visits www.rabi.org.uk we use Google Analytics to collect standard log information about them and general details of visitor behaviour patterns.
 We do this to find out how many people visit the site.
 We collect this information in a way that does not identify anyone.
 We do not seek to link that information to anyone or use it in any other way.

 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or to provide information to the owners of a website about how it is being used by visitors to that website.